HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 - Parameter: $cid
    - Type: int
-   - Description: Course ID used to identify which course is being used
+   - Description: Course ID used to identify which course is being used.
+Stored as int(10) in the database

 - Parameter: $coursecode
    - Type: varchar
-   - Description: Course code
+   - Description: Course code.
+Stored as varchar(45) in the database

 - Parameter: $coursename
    - Type: varchar
-   - Description: The name of the course
+   - Description: The name of the course.
+Stored as varchar(80) in the database

 - Parameter: $coursenamealt
    - Type: varchar
-   - Description: An alternative name for the course
+   - Description: An alternative name for the course.
+Stored as varchar(45) in the databas

 - Parameter: $versname
    - Type: varchar
-   - Description: Name for the version
+   - Description: Name for the version.
+Stored as varchar(45) in the database

 - Parameter: $versid
    - Type: varchar
-   - Description: ID of the course version to be updated or created
+   - Description: ID of the course version to be updated or created.
+Stored as varchar(8) in the database

 - Parameter: $motd
    - Type: varchar
-   - Description: Message of the day
+   - Description: Message of the day.
+Stored as varchar(50) in the database

 - Parameter: $startdate
-   - Type: datetime
+   - Type: String
-   - Description: Start date of the course version
+   - Description: Start date of the course version.
+Stored as datetime in the database

 - Parameter: $enddate
-   - Type: datetime
+   - Type: String
-   - Description: End date of the course version
+   - Description: End date of the course version.
+Stored as datetime in the database

 - Parameter: $makeactive
    - Type: int
-   - Description: When set to 3, this activates the new version
+   - Description: When set to 3, this activates the new version.
+Stored as varchar(8) in the database

 - Parameter: $userid
    - Type: int
-   - Description: Retrieved via getUid(), used for authorization
+   - Description: Retrieved via getUid(), used for authorization.
+Stored as int(10) in the database

 ## Calling Methods
 - GET